hl748/Google-Books-React-Search/12-MySQL/02-Homework/README.md

 * You may wish to include a `seed.sql` file to pre-populate your database.
 This will make development of individual features much easier.

-* Focus on getting the basic functionality completed before working on more advanced features.
+* Focus on getting the basic functionality completed before working on more
 * Review the week's activities for a refresher on MySQL.

 * Check out [SQL Bolt](https://sqlbolt.com/) for some extra MySQL help.

 ## Minimum Requirements

 * Functional application.